chrisn-au/auto-pi-ux/README.md

 ## I need help

-It is current a pre pre pre alpha just to demonstrate technical components
+It is currently a pre pre pre alpha just to demonstrate technical components

 I am after help in